 too small for us and all our memories,

 after the silence as the last notes die,

 that has more answers than even he has questions for

 there will be endless music.

 John was Tessa's uncle and cousin - he was cousin to her father Colin, and married to her mother Mary's sister Anne.
-Colin and John were more like brothers than cousins, so it was as if two brothers had married two sisters, and the extended family is therefore very close.
+Colin and John were more like brothers than cousins, so it was rather as if brothers had married sisters, and the extended family is very close.

 © Godfrey Rust 2011, email@example.com.
 See here for permissions.